 Genius Toothpaste Hacks You’ll Wish You Knew Sooner

-It turns out the usefulness of toothpaste extends far beyond the bathroom!
+It turns out the usefulness of toothpaste extends far beyond your toothbrush!
 Check out these clever new ways to put toothpaste to work all around the house.

 Use toothpaste to remove scuffs from shoes